Cognitive Reframing: How To See Things From A Different Angle

 A breakup can destroy you.
 You might spend months mourning this horrible loss that left an uninvited wave of devastation in your life.

 Although it’s natural to go through the motions, can you see this situation through a different lens where it not only makes you feel better, but empowers you?
 Was the relationship ideal?
-Could you really see yourself settling down with that person?
+Could you see yourself settling down with that person?
 What new opportunities does this open up to you now?

 This is cognitive reframing, and it’s just one example of how mentally pivoting to a different point of view affects the reality that you experience.